Pizzosta/my-mern-app/Yet to implement.md

 THINGS TO ADD

 ```
 import { useNavigate } from "react-router-dom";
 ```

+**Load Only active bids**

+Auction Ends you can edit but doesnt reflext on product page

 **Field Defaults** : For fields like** **`image`, set a default value in your Mongoose schema instead of relying on user input.